Writers & Journalists

 see also: DJ/Selector, Historian/Scholar/Researcher

-Pedro writes
+Pedro writes debtor's island

 “debtor's island creates tuneful indie folk exploring memory, trauma, and the urban sprawl.
 The newsletter contains original songs and drafts, written pieces (generally autobiographical), poetry, lyrics, and illustrations.”